Corpus iurisprudentiae Romanae

 De officio adsessorum

-(Concerning the Office of assessors.)
+(Concerning the Office of Assessors.)

 1 Paulus libro singulari de officio adsessorum.
 Omne officium adsessoris, quo iuris studiosi partibus suis funguntur, in his fere causis constat: in cognitionibus postulationibus libellis edictis decretis epistulis.